javanotes/gdrive/README.md

 The application will run on a default port of `8088` in a microservice style, using an embedded Jetty server.
 After start, the OAuth handshake needs to be performed by opening the application root ``http://localhost:8088`` in the browser.
 The page will redirect to Google secure authentication. and on successful authentication and consent, a `welcome` page will be displayed listing the root files in a json format.

-Assumptions/Limitations:
+Scope:
 - Only relatively small files (<5mb) have been tested for upload/download.
 Does not support Google format mime types (docx/xlsx etc) have not been tested
 - The service layer junits (basically integration tests) use `installed application` style OAuth2 flow.
 Thus an auth token will be downloaded the first time tests are run.
 This will require to open a link in browser, as printed in console to authenticate google credentials
 - The project does not have a mature UI, or rather any UI worth talking about.
 The runtime does, however, have a welcome controller to perform OAuth using google credentials
-- No access security/session management has been developed.
+- No comprehensive web security/session management has been developed.
 So the navigation flow is strictly defined to make it work as expected
-- To access the api via a client like Postman, bearer token validation is not implemented.
-However, will need to do a OAuth first before sending requests
+- To access the REST api via a client like Postman, however, a `Bearer` token validation is required.
+The OAuth token will be printed in console and need to be provided as an `Authorization` header in the request.

 The service layer interface defined is [DocView.java](https://github.com/javanotes/gdrive/blob/master/src/main/java/com/docview/DocView.java).
 This facade defines the operations that can be done using the google java api.